kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 It was written four years after JavaScript's initial release and covers the things that made JavaScript popular at that time.
 Image manipulation, scrolling status bars, Java integration, etc.

 The book covers functions really, <em>really</em> well: it's actually where I first learned about them.
-It even covers cookies: <em>the first real instance of JavaScript state management.</em>
+It also covers cookies: <em>the first instance of JavaScript state management.</em>

 And there's also 33 pages on Dynamic HTML (DHTML), demonstrating DOM manipulation methods that now seem dated.
-All the manipulation in the book is done with <code>document.all</code>...<code>document.getElementById()</code> isn't mentioned at all.
+All the manipulation in the book is done with <code>document.all</code>...<code>document.getElementById()</code> isn't even mentioned.

 <h3>...Then Came Love For The DOM</h3>
 <code>document.getElementById()</code> was part of the DOM Level 2 specification that didn't reach Candidate Recommendation until 2000.
 So a 1999 book <em>not</em> covering it made sense but once that spec achieved Candidate Reco status, things changed.